 However, many other drugs are active in this disease, including: Cytoxan (cyclophosphamide), Doxil (liposomal doxorubicin), Doxorubicin (Adriamycin), Gemcitabine, Taxotere (docetaxel), and Topotecan.
 Common drug combinations include Carboplatin & Taxol, Carboplatin & Taxotere, Carboplatin & Doxil, Carboplatin & Gemcitabine and others.

 Call us today at 1-800-542-4357 or email us via our CONTACT US page to find out how the Nagourney Cancer Institute can help you identify the most effective ovarian cancer treatment based on your unique tumor makeup.

-The graph below is derived from an analysis published in Gynecologic Oncology.
+The graph is derived from an analysis published in Gynecologic Oncology.

 It represents a prospective correlation between drug sensitivity measured in our lab to the combination of cisplatin plus gemcitabine in ovarian cancer patients with a mixture of platinum-sensitive and platinum-resistant disease.